Furnace Troubleshooting & RepairMarch 07, 2019

 Besides, clean and vacuum regularly around the furnace.
 While you have removed any or all the flammable items from the area, do not forget that dust and lint may build up and create a fire hazard.
 A considerable amount of lint and dust can cause the filter to be clogged sooner than regular, and it will require more frequent replacements.

-AFR Dynamics offers you furnace troubleshooting & repairs that are unique when it comes to quality and reliability.
-You can call AFR Dynamics 7/24 for your next furnace troubleshooting & repair services.
+AFR Dynamics offers you furnace troubleshooting & repair that are unique when it comes to quality and reliability.
+You can call AFR Dynamics 7/24 for your next furnace repair services.